 A: Our normal Service call is the price that we charge to show up to the job during the week Monday through Friday from 7:30 a.m. to 4:00 p.m.
 The service call is explained above in item #4.
 Service Call charge is based on your location per zip codes.
 The Same Day Service rates for customers that have emergencies and are requesting electrical work the same day that they call.
 If we can work you in our schedule many times we do not charge the Same Day Service rate as it is at a premium.
 However if we have to rearrange our scheduling and pull electricians from one job to another in order to tend to your emergency the same day that it comes in then we charge a premium which is called a Same Day Service Rate.
 The labor is at the same normal labor charge unless the call runs into overtime.
 Emergency Call out rate is the charge for Emergency Service Calls after hours.
 If our electricians have already arrived at their place of residence and they are called from home on an emergency after hours which is after 4:00 p.m. during the week or weekend calls or holiday calls then the Emergency Call Out Rate applies.
 Overtime labor rate is charged for any electrical work after the hours of 4:00 p.m. and for weekend and holiday work.

-A: We are a full service electrical contracting firms that specializes in residential and commercial service work.
+A: We are a full service electrical contracting firms that specialize in residential electrical and commercial service work.
 We do all types of electrical work from changing lamps in an elderly person’s residence to troubleshooting the most sophisticated technical electrical problems.
 We provide electrical inspections for both home and commercial properties, we furnish and install surge protection equipment, we do new construction in both residential and commercial, renovations, we do tenant finish work in commercial projects, we are a Kohler Generator dealer, therefore we furnish and install generators, we work for property managers, and property management companies in both commercial and residential properties providing all types of electrical service work, we have a bucket truck and service along with installation of parking lot lighting, we have sophisticated fault finding equipment which allows us to efficiently locate underground wiring problems, there is not much in the way of electrical work that we do not do.

 A: We mainly service the counties of Okaloosa, Walton, and Santa Rosa Counties in Florida.
 Our office is located in Destin, Florida and we service in about a 60 mile radius.